jchue/homelab/README.md

 # Frigate

+Frigate is NVR with real-time AI object detection.
+It has its own UI but also integrates well with Home Assistant.

 ## Setup

 - The application gets its own external IP using the `macvlan` Docker network driver.
 The external Docker network must be created as a prerequisite.